 Is it illegal to manage your online reviews?
-A recent court case in Yelp puts online review management on the witness stand.
+A recent court case puts online review management on the witness stand.

 The wheels of justice may turn slowly, but they are beginning to turn in the case of Hassell v.
 Bird.